Hyundai Aero City: Super Aero City SL

-New Super Aero City (November 2004-January 2008)
+New Super Aero City (November 2004–January 2008)

 The New Super Aero City was launched in 2005 and it is offered in Diesel or CNG.

 New Super Aero City L

 The New Super Aero City L has integrated rear lamps and protective partitions installed in the driver's seat.

 New Super Aero City SL

 The Super Aero City SL is produced between December 2004 to early 2006 with a lot of interior and exterior changes such as integrated rear lamps, fixed driver's side view mirror.

-New Super Aero City Low Floor
+New Super Aero City Low Floor (2005–2008)

 The Low Floor version of the Super Aero City was launched in 2005, CNG and automatic transmission is standard.

-New Super Aero City F/L (February 2008-Present)
+New Super Aero City F/L (February 2008–Jul 2018)

 The New Super Aero City was launched in 2005 with its facelift similar to the Hyundai Universe.
 The CD type audio system and MP3 player was added in 2010, the air suspension is now added as an option in 2012, in 2015 the Inline-six H310 Euro 6 Diesel engine is introduced.